Welcome to OneSource!

-Our US team is comprised of CPAs only, and our overseas client-serving accountants have all earned accounting degrees at the minimum and gone through a rigorous training program.
+Our US team is comprised of CPAs and staff members, and our overseas client-serving accountants have all earned accounting degrees at the minimum and gone through a rigorous training program.
 We take excellence and quality control very seriously, and each one of our team members is living proof of that.

 When your dedicated client advisor is on vacation, another US-based CPA will serve as your point of contact, however, the work and deliverables will not be affected because the accountant team will continue delivering.
 This is the value of the Team-Based Approach.